-The Gold Rush was a complicated and messy time in U.S. history.
-The general lawlessness of the territory brought death, destruction, and racism—not to mention the mass murder and displacement of the indigenous population.
-It’s an era of U.S. history most Americans know a little bit about but is vast enough for Ben Gates and company to explore, bringing just a touch fiction.
+The Gold Rush was a complicated and messy time in US history.
+The general lawlessness of the territory brought death, destruction, and racism.
+Not to mention the mass murder and displacement of the indigenous population.
+It’s an era of US history most Americans know a little bit about.
+But it is vast enough for Ben Gates and company to explore, bringing just a touch of fiction.

 Thomas Beale Papers

-Decades later, Morriss unsuccessfully attempted to break the codes, ultimately passing it along to a friend.
-The three ciphers were published as part of the pamphlet and to this day, only the cipher containing the treasure’s contents has been revealed.
-The validity of the missing treasure is widely disputed, with many cryptographers and linguists casting doubt on the pamphlet and ciphers being anything other than a work of fiction.
+Decades later, Morriss unsuccessfully attempted to break the codes.
+Unsuccessful, he ultimately passed it along to a friend.
+The three ciphers were published as part of the pamphlet and to this day, only the cipher containing the treasure’s contents is solved.
+The missing treasure’s validity is widely disputed, with many cryptographers and linguists casting doubt on the pamphlet and ciphers being anything other than a work of fiction.